neolight1010/NeoLight1010/README.md

 ### Hi! 👋
 Hi!
-I'm Anthony Suárez, aka NeoLight.
+I'm Anthony Suárez, aka *NeoLight*.
 I'm a software developer who loves learning and creating.
-I am always open to learning new techologies and to collaborate in open-source projects.
+I am always open to working with new techologies and to collaborate on open-source projects.

+I always strive to create reliable, high-quality software with modern tools and technologies.

 If you want to learn more about me and what I do, you can contact me at: <neolight1010@gmail.com>

+### Currently working on:

+- My main job.
+- NeoReddit: Reddit clone using Typescript, GraphQL and NextJS.
+- PO.fun: Site to share your favorit PO-33 samples and packs.
+Build with Django.
+- Hacktoberfest! :tada:

 ### Social
 - [LinkedIn](https://www.linkedin.com/in/neolight1010/)